Buranch/RN4J/Docs/docs/common/guide/customize.md

 * **React Native**

 Renaming any [React Native](https://github.com/facebook/react-native) app is strenous.
-But FAT proves its flexibility for this approach.
+But Flat App proves its flexibility for this approach.
 Follow below given steps to rename your app.

 * Rename the app name in following files.